Independent Inquiry relating to Afghanistan (United Kingdom): Inquiry

 The inquiry centres around the activities of British special forces deployed in Afghanistan.
 The inquiry planned to focus on night-time raids, known as Deliberate Detention Operations, including the 2012 Shesh Aba raid by British armed forces.
 Terms of reference included investigating the alleged cover-ups of the fatal incidents.

-Law firm Leigh Day represents families of the bereaved, Brian Altman represents the Ministry of Defence.
+Law firm Leigh Day represents families of the bereaved; Brian Altman represents the Ministry of Defence.

-The judge, Charles Haddon-Cave has the authority to compel witnesses to testify.
+The judge, Charles Haddon-Cave, has the authority to compel witnesses to testify.

 The Ministry of Defence initially made an application to prevent the British public from hearing criticisms of the special forces, but abandoned that ambition on 3 July 2023.

 Minister of State for Veterans' Affairs Johnny Mercer gave oral evidence to the inquiry on 21 February 2024.
 In April 2024, Mercer was ordered by Haddon-Cave to confidentially provide the names of those who told him about alleged war crimes by British special forces in Afghanistan.
 It is an offence to fail comply with such an order, which can result in a fine or imprisonment.
 In July 2024, it was reported that Mercer had provided further information and agreed to provide further assistance, and that Haddon-Cave would not be pursuing the order further for the time being.

+In September 2024, an internal Ministry of Defence document written in 2019 was presented to the inquiry that concluded that the BBC Panorama allegations were "broadly accurate".

+In late 2025, a former senior officer told the inquiry that British forces in Afghanistan executed suspects as well as unarmed civilians, including children, during operations and nothing was done despite widespread knowledge about the activities.
+On 1 December 2025, the officer, known as N1466, revealed that while working as the Assistant Chief of Staff for Operations in the UK Special Forces Headquarters, he had grown suspicious of the number of detainees killed during activities by a unit under the United Kingdom Special Forces known as UKSF1.
+The officer also said that during a raid, members of the Special Air Service shot at a mosquito net until there was no movement.
+He stated, "When the net was uncovered it was women and children.
+The incident was covered up and the individual who did the shooting was given some form of award to make it look legitimate."

+N1466 also confirmed that evidence supporting allegations of war crimes was not passed to military police.
+In May 2026, the inquiry published a summary of the account of a former chief of staff, known as N2252.
+The officer explained to the inquiry in 2024 that the reason for the lack of referral – breaching every British military officer's "legal obligation to alert military police if they become aware that someone under their command may have committed a war crime" – was because it was believed that an investigation could disrupt operations and damage morale.
+An additional factor was that some of the evidence had originated from a rival special forces regiment.